gnupablo/cortext-auth/README.md

 The OAuth2 Server
 -----------------

-The Lock'd In APIs implement the following OAuth2-compatible endpoints:
+The ctProfile APIs implement the following OAuth2-compatible endpoints:

    * `/authorize` - endpoint which grants the Demo App an `authorization code`
    * `/grant`     - endpoint which grants the Demo App an `access_token` when supplied with the authorization code above